gitorko/gitorko.github.io/content/post/distributed-system-essentials/index.md

 **Altering an indexed column & adding not null column**

 Altering a column that already has index is a costly operation.
-If not null columns are added it's a 2 step operation where you add the column and then add a default value.
+If not null columns are added it's a 2 step operation where you add the column (nullable), backfill the data, and then add the not-null constraint.

 **Truncate vs Delete**

 Prefer truncate over delete to clean a table.
-Truncate doesn't write to transactional log hence is faster but there is no option of rollback.
+Truncate doesn't write each deleted row to the transactional log hence is faster, but like other DDL in postgres it is still transactional and can be rolled back if run inside an explicit transaction.
 Both block read & modify operations.
-Truncate quickly remove all rows from a table and do not need to worry about triggers, foreign key constraints, or retaining identity column values.
+Truncate quickly removes all rows from a table and do not need to worry about triggers, foreign key constraints, or retaining identity column values.
 Delete removes specific rows, rely on triggers, enforce foreign key constraints, or need the operation to be fully logged.

 ```sql